Taylor-Woodcock/iStringLite-dev-tool/README.md

 | 0x24 | Command_WriteEffectBlock | No |
 | 0x25 | Command_KeepAlive | No |
 | 0x26 | Command_EffectTrigger | No |

+## Notes
+Its worth noting Python isn't my strong suit.
+That said, I felt Python would best suit this project to allow for cross platform support while on the field.

+This project uses tkinter and is intended to run on **Python 3** and above.